zeta-chain/node/docs/design-proposals/2024_10_02_arbitrary_call_interface.md

 ### **3 - add method name in CallOptions**

-Rather than introducing a new function, the function name for arbitrary calls can be specified within the CallOptions.
-This change would replace the isArbitraryCall flag with a more explicit option, arbitraryCallFunctionName.
+Rather than introducing a new function, the function name for arbitrary calls can be specified within the `CallOptions`.
+This change would replace the `isArbitraryCall` flag with a more explicit option, `arbitraryCallFunctionName`.

 ```solidity
 call(receiver, zrc20, argumentForOnCall, callOptions{arbitraryCallFunctiondName: "swap"}, revertOptions{})